COMPOUNDING PHARMACIES AND LETHAL INJECTION

 In 2012, in response to a court order to reveal the source of its lethal injection drugs, Pennsylvania announced that the drugs were obtained from compounding pharmacies (Patriot-News, 11/6/12).
 Pennsylvania's execution protocol is the subject of a federal class action lawsuit.
 No executions have been carried out in the state since 1999.
 In March 2013, in anticipation of an execution that was later stayed on unrelated grounds, the Director of Colorado's Department of Corrections wrote a letter to 97 compounding pharmacies in the state, asking them to provide sodium thiopental for the execution (The Denver Post, 3/12/13).

 After Georgia's supply of pentobarbital expired in March 2013, the state announced that it planned to obtain a new supply from a compounding pharmacy for the scheduled execution of Warren Hill (Associated Press, 7/11/13).
-Hill's execution was stayed when a judge found unconstitutional a new state law that shielded the source of Georgia's lethal injection drugs.
+Hill's execution was carried out in 2015.